-How to Wear All Your Wardrobe
+How to Wear All Your Wardrobe: A Wardrobe Edit That Actually Works

-Have you ever looked at your wardrobe, filled to the brim with clothes, yet thought, “I have nothing to wear”?
+Have you ever looked at your wardrobe filled to the brim with clothes, yet thought, ‘I have nothing to wear?

-If so, you’re not alone!
-Many people fall into the habit of only wearing about 20% of what they own, leaving the remaining 80%—the “Pareto Principle” of wardrobes—unused.
-But this doesn’t have to be the case!
-With a few intentional tweaks, you can maximize every item in your wardrobe and rediscover pieces you’ve forgotten about.
+But this doesn’t have to be the case.
+With a few intentional changes, you can maximise every item in your wardrobe and rediscover the pieces you have forgotten about.

-1. Audit & Edit Your Wardrobe
+1. Review & Edit Your Wardrobe

 To start, it’s essential to know exactly what’s in your wardrobe.
 Set aside time for a thorough wardrobe audit.
 Pull out each piece and consider whether it suits your current style, fits well, and aligns with your lifestyle.